Atherosclerotic Cardiovascular Risk Stratification in the BioImage Cohort

 - Blumenthal RS, Hwang CW, Nasir K. Selective use of coronary artery calcium screening: worth the cost?
 J Am Coll Cardiol 2009;54:1268-70.

-Clinical Topics: Diabetes and Cardiometabolic Disease, Dyslipidemia, Heart Failure and Cardiomyopathies, Prevention, Lipid Metabolism, Nonstatins, Acute Heart Failure, Heart Failure and Cardiac Biomarkers, Hypertension, Smoking
+Clinical Topics: Diabetes and Cardiometabolic Disease, Dyslipidemia, Heart Failure and Cardiomyopathies, Prevention, Atherosclerotic Disease (CAD/PAD), Lipid Metabolism, Nonstatins, Acute Heart Failure, Heart Failure and Cardiac Biomarkers, Hypertension, Smoking

 Keywords: Algorithms, Angina Pectoris, Atherosclerosis, Biological Markers, Cardiovascular Diseases, Cholesterol, Coronary Artery Disease, Diabetes Mellitus, Dyslipidemias, Heart Failure, Hyperlipidemias, Hypertension, Lipids, Myocardial Infarction, Polypharmacy, Primary Prevention, Risk Assessment, Risk Factors, Sedentary Lifestyle, Smoking, Stroke